Hey grads, you did it! Let's celebrate commencement tonight at 7 p.m.! Learn More

 CPL offers CVTC students an opportunity to earn college credit toward an associate degree or technical diploma for previous knowledge and mastered skills directly related to program curriculum.
 Previous knowledge and skills may be the result of work or volunteer experiences, certifications, apprenticeships, military experience, and courses completed at other institutions.
 If a student wishes to attempt CPL for a course in progress, it is imperative is attempted within the first week of the class to be eligible for a tuition refund.
 More information can be found at cvtc.edu/CPL.

-Pre-Program Information
+Pre-Core Information

 Credit for Prior Learning (CPL)

-CPL offers CVTC students an opportunity to earn college credit toward an associate degree or technical diploma for previous knowledge and mastered skills directly related to program curriculum.
+CPL offers CVTC students an opportunity to earn college credit toward an associate degree or technical diploma for previous knowledge and mastered skills directly related to the program curriculum.
 Previous knowledge and skills may be the result of work or volunteer experiences, certifications, apprenticeships, military experience, and courses completed at other institutions.
-If a student wishes to attempt CPL for a course in progress, it is imperative that CPL is attempted within the first week of the class to be eligible for a tuition refund.
+If a student wishes to attempt CPL for a course in progress, it is imperative is attempted within the first week of the class to be eligible for a tuition refund.
 More information can be found at cvtc.edu/CPL.

-Courses Available to Pre-Program Students
+Courses Available to Pre-Core Students

 By completing the courses listed below ahead of time, students can decrease their credit load when they reach the highly demanding core program courses and increase their success rate in the program.
-It is strongly recommended that pre-program students complete these courses while waiting to enroll (or before enrolling) in the core program.
-Students who complete these courses as pre-program students will NOT be able to finish the program early; core program courses must be taken sequentially.
+It is strongly recommended that pre-core students complete these courses while waiting to enroll (or before enrolling) in the core program.
+Students who complete these courses as pre-core students will NOT be able to finish the program early; core program courses must be taken sequentially.

-These courses are typical for pre-program students:
+These courses are typical for pre-core students:

 • 836-113 Prep for Basic Biology*